-Have you ever been somewhere where you needed or wanted a shower, but indoor facilities were not available?
+Have you ever been somewhere you needed or wanted a shower, but indoor facilities were unavailable, and off-grid showers were your only option?

 Maybe it was a camping trip or when you were trekking.
 Perhaps you have a hunting or small cabin in the woods without running water, or heaven forbid it is due to civil unrest or war, and you are forced into the wilderness.
 Off-grid showers provide the best solution when indoor plumbing pressurized water is unavailable.